asaurusrex/DoppelGate/README.md

 ## Acknowledgements

-Many great projects have recently covered this topic, including the Hell's Gate Project (https://github.com/am0nsec/HellsGate), Freshycalls (https://github.com/Crummie5/Freshycalls_PoC/, https://www.crummie5.club/freshycalls/#and-finally-our-library), ShellyCoat (https://github.com/slaeryan/AQUARMOURY/blob/master/Shellycoat/README.md), and the SysWhispers project (https://github.com/jthuraisamy/SysWhispers).
+Many great projects have recently covered this topic, including Syswhispers3 (https://github.com/klezVirus/SysWhispers3), the Hell's Gate Project (https://github.com/am0nsec/HellsGate), Freshycalls (https://github.com/Crummie5/Freshycalls_PoC/, https://www.crummie5.club/freshycalls/#and-finally-our-library), ShellyCoat (https://github.com/slaeryan/AQUARMOURY/blob/master/Shellycoat/README.md), and the SysWhispers project (https://github.com/jthuraisamy/SysWhispers).
 A great explanation of unhooking based on mapping a clean copy of ntdll over a hooked one can be found at (https://www.solomonsklash.io/pe-parsing-defeating-hooking.html).
 This, as well as the Hell's Gate paper, does a great job at walking users through PE parsing and what it will accomplish - a lot of DoppelGate code is borrowed directly from Hell's Gate.

 In addition, a lot of this code came directly from https://www.ired.team/miscellaneous-reversing-forensics/pe-file-header-parser-in-c++, which gave an amazing demonstration of how to parse a PE directly in memory, with no CreateFileMapping calls.
 Ired.team has a TON of great content, and I highly highly recommend them as a resource on learning various offensive techniques.

 Special thanks to:

+**KlezVirus** who has a great blog post on the topic of randomized jumps into ntdll.
+See https://klezvirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/

 **Solomon Sklash** who has a great blog with lots of great info, located here: https://www.solomonsklash.io) who helped me understand many pieces of this puzzle, especially RVA offsets, and who brought NTFS transactions to my attention in the first place